perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 2. Use Autoruns to uncheck a service

 ### Kernel Detective
+1. Run the malware
+2. Start the Kernel Detective (Start -> Process Monitoring Tools -> Kernel Detective)
+3. From the application menu, select Tools -> Physical Memory Dumper -> Dump All Physical Memory to generate a memory dump

+### Volatility Framework
+1. Copy the dump file over to the REMnux VM
+2. Extract the dump file from REMnux VM

 ## Tips
 - Observe the behaviour of the malware before and after a VM reboot for any changes.